jnoom/online_input_design_concave/README.md

 Run the Matlab files.

 ### Citations

-If you use this software in your work, please cite it using the DOI above.
+For citing the software and/or the methodology, please refer to the corresponding paper.